bebound/hugo_blog/content/post/using-ddqn-to-play-flappy-bird.md

 -   Update 19-05-07

-    With PyTorch 1.1.0, TensorBoard is now natively supported in PyTorch.
+    TensorBoard is now natively supported in PyTorch after version 1.1